nazmuzChakib/Wape32/README.md

 - Parsing captured handshakes into **HCCAPX file** ready to be cracked by Hashcat
 - Passive handshake sniffing
 - Easily extensible framework for new attacks implementations
-- Management AP for easy configuration on the go using smartphone for example
+- ESP32_tools for easy configuration on the go using smartphone for example
 - And more...

 ## Usage
 1. [Build](#Build) and [flash](#Flash) project onto ESP32 (DevKit or module)
 1. Power ESP32
-1. Management AP is started automatically after boot
+1. ESP32_tools is started automatically after boot
 1. Connect to this AP\
 By default:
 *SSID:* `ESP32_tools` and *password:* `xnBD2k25`